kevinahlstrom/windows-development-environment/README.md

 ```

 If you want to go even futher, check out the attached PowerShell Profile in this repository.
 It's my personal one and might not be perfect for you, but it makes my personal life a lot easier.
 You can edit your PowerShell profile with your favorite editor by calling `$PROFILE`, so if you're using Visual Studio Code, call `code $PROFILE` (or `vim $PROFILE` - you get the idea).

+## A Word about Ubuntu Linux on Windows
+:point_up: While [Bash on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) isn't perfect yet, it's an amazing tool that can make development a lot easier - especially when you're dealing with Bash scripts, Ruby, or Ubuntu binaries.
+I would currently (January 2017) not recommend it as a replacement for Git, Node, or Go - mostly because those tools are already pretty performant on Windows itself.
+However, they run just fine in Bash, so if you feel like moving most of your development over, go for it.
+Here's the how-to:

+ * Ensure that you're running Windows 10 Anniversary Update (build 14311 and up)
+ * Enable Developer Mode (Settings - Update & security > For developers)
+ * Search for “Windows Features” and choose “Turn Windows features on or off” and enable Windows Subsystem for Linux (Beta).
+ * To get Bash installed, open Command Prompt and type “bash”

 #### Bash Tools (wget, curl, etc): Gow
 If you're coming from a Unix machine, you might miss commands like curl, diff, grep and many other.
 Gow is your friend - it's a collection of a 100+ famous Unix tools recompiled for Windows.